 Three large faults (Miner's Gulch, Pinnacles, and Chalone Creek) occur within or near the Park, besides a number of smaller faults and fractures.
 The Chalone Creek Fault located within the Park and still active, runs parallel to the major drainage along the east side of the Park and is thought to mark the position of the San Andreas Fault in the Miocene - at the time the Neenach Volcano erupted.
 Today, the San Andreas Fault has shifted its location 4 miles (6 kilometers) to the east of the Park.
 The large faults of the Pinnacles area are roughly parallel to this master fracture and were probably caused by major movements of this important fault.
 Complex fault movement has buried the Pinnacle volcanics for much of their northbound journey, only recently unearthing these easily weathered and erodable rocks.
 This history of faulting and earthquakes has also created deep, narrow gorges where huge boulders have toppled from higher formations.
 These boulders, wedged at various heights above the canyon floors, create the Bear Gulch and Balconies talus caves.

 Small to moderate earthquakes are frequently felt within the Park.
 Seismic activity continues to be monitored by the United States Geological Survey (USGS).
-There is a seismometer along the Chalone Creek Fault and a corresponding seismograph in the Bear Gulch Visitor Center which provides a continuous record of seismic activity.
-Visitors are often able to see the seismograph to confirm their suspicion of previously felt ground movement.
+There is a seismometer along the Chalone Creek Fault and a corresponding seismograph in the Bear Gulch Nature Center which provided a continuous record of seismic activity.
+Visitors were often able to see the seismograph to confirm their suspicion of previously felt ground movement.
 The purpose of continued monitoring is to learn more about earthquake phenomena along the San Andreas Fault.
-The information provides the Park staff with data to illustrate and interpret the natural processes still shaping the Pinnacles area.
+The information provided the Park staff with data to illustrate and interpret the natural processes still shaping the Pinnacles area.